Sustainable trade in wildlife products

 - Development of genetic markers for detecting hybrid wildebeest

-- Utilisation and management of TOPS- and CITES-listed medicinal plant species in Limpopo province
+- An investigation of the utilisation and management of TOPS- and CITES-listed medicinal plant species in Limpopo province

 - Quantifying the internet pet trade in indigenous reptiles